atomb0mb/legendary-recipe/project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Then you can live serve the Universal app on localhost:4200 by running ...

+npm run dev:ssr

+● Or you can use the two commands shown by Max, and serve a static build of the app on localhost:4000:

+npm run build:ssr

+npm run serve:ssr